thebigcrafter/KygekRulesUI/README.md

 5. Join the server and type `/rules` in the player chat.
 6. Done!

-# Commands & Permissions
+# 📜 Commands & Permissions

 | Command | Default Description | Permission | Default |
 | --- | --- | --- | --- |
 | `/rules` | Server rules in UI form | `kygekrulesui.rules` | true |

+💡 Tips:
-Command description can be changed in `config.yml`.
+- Command description can be changed in `config.yml`.
 You can also add command aliases in `config.yml`.
-Use `-kygekrulesui.rules` to blacklist the `/rules` command permission to groups/users in PurePerms.
+- Use `-kygekrulesui.rules` to blacklist the `/rules` command permission to groups/users in PurePerms.

-# Upcoming Features

-- Currently none planned.
-You can contribute or suggest for new features.

-# Additional Notes

-- Join the Discord <a href="https://discord.gg/CXtqUZv">here</a> for latest updates from KygekTeam.
-- If you found bugs or want to give suggestions, please visit <a href="https://github.com/KygekTeam/KygekRulesUI/issues">here</a> or join our Discord server.
-- We accept all contributions!
-If you want to contribute please make a pull request in <a href="https://github.com/KygekTeam/KygekRulesUI/pulls">here</a>.

-# Other Versions
+# 🚢 Other Versions

 - [Nukkit](https://github.com/KygekTeam/KygekRulesUI-Nukkit)

+# ⚖️ License

+Licensed under the [GNU General Public License v3.0](https://github.com/thebigcrafter/KygekRulesUI/blob/main/LICENSE) license.